-1. Arrange for a woman to attend face to face appointment Antenatal Day Assessment Unit and check eligibility for self-monitoring of blood pressure.
+- 1. Arrange for a woman to attend face to face appointment Antenatal Day Assessment Unit and check eligibility for self-monitoring of blood pressure.
 Provide antenatal (or postnatal) check as usual.

-2. Ensure that women's contact details are up to date on hospital electronic system (home, mobile phone number, email) and update these as necessary.

-3. Provide a woman with a semi-automated or automated calibrated home blood pressure monitor, validated for use in pregnancy and pre-eclampsia (Appendix 2), and an appropriately sized cuff (check upper arm measurement).
-Label the blood pressure monitor with the name of the hospital and appropriate contact details for the maternity unit.
-Complete a blood pressure monitor loan form with the woman (Appendix 2)

-4. Give written instructions on how to take a blood pressure reading (Appendix 3).
+The unit may choose to make alternative arrangements to provide a blood pressure monitor and information (e.g. by arranging remote pick-up).
+Women may already own their own validated monitor (which can be used). - 2.
+Ensure that women's contact details are up to date on hospital electronic system (home, mobile phone number, email) and update these as necessary. - 3.
+Provide a woman with a semi-automated or automated home blood pressure monitor, validated for use in pregnancy and pre-eclampsia (Appendix 2), and an appropriately sized cuff (check upper arm measurement).
+Label the blood pressure monitor with name of the hospital and appropriate contact details for the maternity unit.
+Complete a blood pressure monitor loan form with the woman (Appendix 2) - 4.
+Give written instructions on how to take a blood pressure reading (Appendix 3).
 Ask the woman to take her blood pressure twice, at least one minute apart and write the second blood pressure down.
-She can send via Hampton app if registered.

-5. Give written instructions on expected frequency of blood pressure monitoring,

-6. Give written instructions (rainbow coloured chart) about interpreting blood pressure readings (Appendix 1), and check that she understands who to contact with an abnormal reading.
-It will be Maternity Triage at all times.
+She can send via HaMpton app if registered. - 5.
+Give written instructions on expected frequency of blood pressure monitoring, making it clear whether this will be done in place of usual care (e.g. on the morning of a scheduled telephone/ virtual clinic appointment) or in addition to usual care (e.g. once a week or three times a week). - 6.
+Give written instructions (rainbow coloured chart) about interpreting blood pressure readings (Appendix 1), and check that she understands who to contact with an abnormal reading.
+It will be Antenatal Assessment Unit (ADAU) between 08:00-19:30 and Labour ward at all other times.

-7. If a woman is asked to self-monitor urine for proteinuria, arrange this.

-8. If you are considering HaMpton app, please follow SOP for registering the patient.
-Check that she understands how to log in before leaving the hospital.

-9. Explain arrangements to the service user for return of the blood pressure monitor, either at the time of coming in for birth, or at a time postnatally if a woman needs postnatal blood pressure monitoring..

-10. Once returned, wipe the blood pressure monitor thoroughly with a cleaning wipe, and check that all components are correct (e.g. cuff, connector, batteries).
-Ensure calibration is in date

-11. Consider how to record details of blood pressure monitor loans and associated uptake and outcomes as a service evaluation.
+Milton Keynes University Hospital

+document is uncontrolled once printed.
+Please check on the Trust's Intranet site for the most up to date version.

+- 7. If a woman requires additional investigations (e.g. growth scan Placental Growth Factor (PIGF-based testing), arrange these as indicated.
+If a woman is asked to self-monitor urine for proteinuria, arrange this. - 8.
+If you are considering Hampton app, please follow SOP for registering the patient.
+Check that she is able to log in before leaving the hospital and ask her to demonstrate sending a blood pressure reading. - 9.
+Confirm next appointment with the woman, and whether this will be telephone (or other remote working) or face-to-face.
+Ask the woman to call her midwife or the maternity unit as she would normally if she has any concerns about herself or her baby or if she thinks that she needs medical attention. - 10.
+Explain arrangements to the woman for return of the blood pressure monitor, either at the time of coming in for birth, or at a time postnatally if a woman needs postnatal blood pressure monitoring.
+Options for returning a blood pressure monitor may include handing it back to hospital staff. - 11.
+Once returned, wipe the blood pressure monitor thoroughly with a cleaning wipe, and check that all components are correct (e.g. cuff, connector, batteries). - 12.
+Consider how to record details of blood pressure monitor loans and associated uptake and outcomes as a service evaluation.